ripp3rdoc/ABG-Interpreter/README.md

 # ABG-Interpreter

-A simple web app to analyze arterial blood gas.
+A simple web app to analyze and interpret arterial blood gas and oxygenation.